xdrip/xdrip_docs/docs/install/datasource.md

 !!!warning "One device at a time"
     Sensors and bridges can only connect to one smartphone (or tablet) at a time, and only to one app at a time.
     You should uninstall the vendor app in order to connect xDrip+ to your sensor or bridge.
     If another device is connect to your sensor or bridge you should turn it off or disable the other app before trying to connect with xDrip+.
+    **The only exception to this is G6 that you can connect simultaneously to the receiver and xDrip+.**

 </br>